 When it comes to the best mono to mono fishing knot, there are a few to consider.

-But my favorite is the double blood knot.
+But my favourite is the double blood knot.

 I learned to tie this as a young fella and it’s still as relevant today.